 - If arrested, students may want to seek legal advice before applying for medical amnesty.
-Application can be made at the arresting police department.
+The application can be made at the arresting police department.

 What is the medical amnesty program?

-Medical amnesty is a program whereby if a student demonstrates signs of significant physical distress due to alcohol consumption, s/he may receive amnesty if s/he calls for medical assistance, or the student who calls for help on his/her behalf.
+Medical amnesty is a program whereby if a student demonstrates signs of significant physical distress due to alcohol consumption, they may receive amnesty if they call for medical assistance or the student who calls for help on their behalf.